variejs/docs/auto-registration.md

 - [Directives](#directives)

 Vue offers ways to have globals for multiple different types of files.
-We take advantage of this to allow auto registration of these for you.
+Varie takes advantage of this to allow auto registration of these for you.

 ## Components